ZakMorrison2024/confrontation_engine/README.md

 - **GPT Analysis**: Optionally, enable GPT-3 analysis for feedback on how well you handled the confrontation.

 ## Future Updates:
-- **Improved UI**: Better looking interface. *examples on how to use i.e. example of defining behaviour or speech*.
+- **Improved UI**: Better looking interface. *examples on how to use i.e. examples of defining behaviour or speech*.
 - **Menu Improvements**: Addition of options to select the person involved in the confrontation (e.g., public member, spouse, parent) and the intensity of the response (e.g., low, medium, high).
 - **Realistic Scenarios**: The confrontation scenarios should reflect more realistic situations, such as being criticized at work, arguments with a spouse, and family disagreements.
 - **NLP Buzz Word Analysis**: Using NLP to make reviews instead of GPT.